syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% highlight vb.net %}
 Private Sub FontSettings_SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs)
-    'Sets the alternate font when a specified font is not installed in the production environment 'If "Arial Unicode MS" font wasn't installed, then it uses the "Arial" font 'For other missing fonts uses the "Times New Roman" If args.OriginalFontName = "Arial Unicode MS" Then args.AlternateFontName = "Arial"
+    'Sets the alternate font when a specified font is not installed in the production environment 'If "Arial Unicode MS" font is not installed, then it uses the "Arial" font 'For other missing fonts, uses the "Times New Roman" If args.OriginalFontName = "Arial Unicode MS" Then args.AlternateFontName = "Arial"
     Else